By Rachel Evans

 6. You Don’t Need to Provide All the Answers

-“You’ll feel better in time,” “Rejoice that they’re in heaven,” and “You’ll see them again someday” are quaint phrases that don’t relieve grief.
+“You’ll feel better in time,” “rejoice that they’re in heaven,” and “you’ll see them again someday” are quaint phrases that don’t relieve grief.
 I’m not saying these statements aren’t true.
 They are.
-But to a person whose grief is fresh and raw, they’re like slapping a band-aid on a gaping, bleeding wound.
+But to a person whose grief is fresh and raw, they’re like slapping a bandage on a gaping, bleeding wound.

 Instead, walk with your character through the darkness, the questions, and the doubts.
-Show them suffering from the ache that continually throbs.
+Show her suffering from the ache that continually throbs.

 You don’t have to tell readers that everything will be fine.
 All they need is a candle—one small, bright flame illuminating the darkness.
 A single ray of hope that indicates the pain won’t always be sharp, that dawn will rise at the end of the night, and that beauty exists in the midst of brokenness.

 Skirting grief and treating it lightly is easy.
 But by realistically portraying it through a variety of responses and its lasting effects on the character’s life, readers will form a connection with your characters.

 Portraying loss honestly doesn’t stop with the griever, however.
 You also need to consider how other characters might try to comfort, cheer up, or counsel that person (whether their actions are actually helpful or not).
 For tips on how to do that, fill out the form below to learn twelve ways characters can realistically react.